anjakuchenbecker/anjakuchenbecker.github.io/about.md

 Hi, my name is Anja Kuchenbecker and I'm addicted to Data Science, Machine Learning and Smart Home :)
 Loving Python as well as Web Coding (HTML, CSS, JavaScript).

-When I'm not doing nerd stuff? #braap!
+When I'm not doing "nerd stuff" (as my parents say)? #braap!
 When you are also interested in #braap maybe my other website [www.trackdates.de](http://trackdates.de/) that I've created, too can be useful for you ;-)

 ### Bio
-- Over 12 years professional IT experience.
+- Over 13 years professional IT experience.
 - My love of computers and coding is explained by a statement by my brother.
 When I was 11 years old he said to me that **"women have no idea about computers"**.
 Since that day I started my IT passion.
 One year later I've showed him that his statement is no longer true ;-)

 ### Location